 1/2 tsp Vanilla

-1 Packet stevia or other low carb sweetener (I used Truvia)
+1 Packet stevia or another low carb sweetener (check labels, carbs can sneak in here)

 1/4 tsp Nutmeg

 1/8 of Cloves